warmSnowyMorning/omegle_like/README.md

 ### Installing Dependencies

-Enter the root directory and insert the following sequential commands, then visit `localhost:3000/` to use the application.
+Enter the root directory and insert the following sequential commands.

 * **CLIENT**
   1. cd client